BlackWhiteYoshi/Blazor.BrowserAPI/Blazor.BrowserAPI/ModuleManager/ModuleManager.md

 # ModuleManager

 The ModuleManager is responsible for the access of the JS-module at "_content/Blazor.BrowserAPI/BrowserAPI.js".
-It starts fetching the js file with the constructor.
+The necessary module is lazy loaded the first time when it is needed, but it also contains a method to start the module download manually.

-It contains a get-property to retrieve and observe the state of the module download.
+However, when *InProcess*-classes are used, the module must be loaded beforehand, otherwise an Exception is thrown.

 <br><br />
 ## Example

-To ensure the download of the JS-file has finished, you can inject the *IModuleLoader* interface and await *ModuleDownload*.
+To ensure the download of the JS-file has finished, you can inject the *IModuleLoader* interface and await *LoadModule()*.

 ```csharp
 using BrowserAPI;